 • Any work training you are required to pay for

 While all kinds of personal enrichment are great, there are also limitations to their tax deductibility.
-Any education that qualifies you for a new career is not considered a qualified expense (i.e. going to law school, getting an MBA).
+Any education that qualifies you for a new career is not considered a qualified expense for your freelance business. (i.e. going to law school, getting an MBA)

 Your dining is covered too, but with further qualification.
-You can deduct 50% of your meal expenses that were used to entertain clients and 100% of your food expenses for employees (if you have them).
+You can deduct 50 percent of your meal expenses that were used to entertain clients and 100 percent of your food expenses for employees (if you have them).
 Going out for your daily coffee shop chai will not stick, unfortunately.

 While we’re on the topic of travel, let’s talk expat taxes.
 You’re working abroad — you’re loving life — you’re free of that frustrating U.S. tax burden . . . right?
 NOPE.

 While you don’t need to worry about the ACA’s individual mandate and have a nice built-in extension until the second quarter (June 15th) to file, there is no getting around paying U.S. taxes if you are earning income as a freelancer.

 Behind on your accounting?
 Waiting on a big client to give you a 1099?
 If for whatever reason it doesn’t look like you’ll be able to file by April 18th, now is the time to act.
 Pull up form 4868, fill it out, and get it over to the IRS by April 18th for a six-month extension.

 Sounds great, huh?
 Well, if you really don’t need an extension, I wouldn’t recommend going this route.
-As solos, there will never be a convenient time to file freelance taxes — you’re really just kicking the bucket down the road in this scenario.
+As solos, there will never be a convenient time to file freelance taxes.
 If you have the information you need to file on time, do it, and save yourself the stress later on.

 Work with a tax professional (really . . .)

 Above all, you should work with a professional accountant.
 I know … I know.
-Another expense — yikes.
-Fortunately, accountants usually scale fees to the size of a client’s business, and expenses towards filing your freelance taxes are in themselves tax-deductible!
-Had to catch a break somewhere!
+Another expense.
+Fortunately, accountants usually scale fees to the size of a client’s business, and expenses toward filing your freelance taxes are in themselves tax-deductible!

 You can find qualified tax preparers right in your backyard with this search feature.